simonmichael/hledger_site/src/index.md

 Claude returns hledger journal entries based on these mappings, which I can quickly review.
 Then another script prints out hledger journal entries for that month's bank transactions, all cleanly mapped.
 It takes me just a few minutes to tweak and finalize.
 I can also specify these mapping instructions in plain-language which would've otherwise been a fragile hodgepodge of regexps and conditionals.
---HN
+--jasim

 I’m a huge ledger fan (hledger specifically) and have used it to run my entire accounting life for the past 8 years or so.
 A few tips:
 - Resist the urge to break up your various accounts into too many separate files.
 I tried that and went back to one file per account per year (aka “venmo-2024.hledger”).
 Also helps with below…
 - GitHub CoPilot is remarkably and shockingly good at working with ledger files.
 It will do the balance addition/subtraction on following lines almost perfectly.
   Also, if you need to manually enter a new line, you can often just enter a shortcut one-line comment and it’ll fill the entire entry
---HN
+--nlh

 This is the big advantage of hledger.
 It has two ways of translating csv into journal form - one simple and one more complicated, but very flexible.
 I find it best to have a separate journal for each downloaded account.
 I just include them into a master journal (along with a manual entry journal) and generate reports from that.
-I also use git so I can roll back the latest import, if something goes wrong - but that hasn’t happened yet. --HN
+I also use git so I can roll back the latest import, if something goes wrong - but that hasn’t happened yet. --wrycoder

 Hledger is AWESOME --teitoklien